 Bottom of Form

-Results: The present investigation clearly showed that the application of Trichoderma viride seed treatments exerted a significant and consistently positive influence on key seed quality attributes of black soybean (Glycine max L.).
-The findings provide experimental evidence for the effectiveness of this biological agent in improving germination percentage, seedling growth parameters, and overall seedling vigor, all of which are critical factors for successful crop establishment, especially under resource-limited and sustainable cultivation practices.
+Results: The present investigation clearly showed that the application of Trichoderma viride exerted a significant and consistently positive influence on key seed quality attributes of Black soybean (Glycine max L.).
+The findings provide experimental evidence for the effectiveness of this biological agent in improving germination percentage, seedling growth parameters and overall seedling vigor, all of which are critical factors for successful crop establishment, especially under resource-limited and sustainable cultivation practices.

 The results indicated that seeds treated with Trichoderma viride exhibited enhanced physiological responses and superior early growth performance when compared to the untreated control.
 This improvement underscores the potential of Trichoderma viride as a reliable biopriming agent capable of promoting uniform seedling emergence and establishing a strong foundation for subsequent crop growth and productivity.